jsmithdenverdev/pager/README.md

-# always-alert
+# Pager
-A 911 paging system for on call first responders
+A paging system for on call first responders